Meet Steve and Wendy, who are designing and building their own tiny house to live in permanently.

 This Tiny House Means this Family’s Dreams

-After years of raising a family and accumulating the things that go with that in America they realized that this wasn’t what they wanted.
+After years of raising a family and the accumulation of all of the materials associated with American life, they realized that they wanted to take another path.

 Their stuff was getting in the way of things that mattered more to them in life, like God, family, friends and extra money.

 They will have significantly smaller utility bills and a lot less stuff weighing them down.
 So let’s take a look at their progress so far!
 It’s important for me to note that they’re not finished yet.